What Are Derivatives Contracts?

 #3 – Options

 OptionsOptionsOptions are financial contracts which allow the buyer a right, but not an obligation to execute the contract.
 The right is to buy or sell an asset on a specific date at a specific price which is predetermined at the contract date. are Derivative contracts having Non-linear payoff and entered into by two counterparties that provide once counterparty known as Option Buyer to gain the right but not an obligation to buy or sell a specified security at a pre-fixed Strike PriceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
 Thus, the exercise price is a term used in the derivative market. on or before the maturity on payment of a premium amount to the Options Seller.
-The maximum risk for Option buyer in an Option Derivative Contract is the loss of premium, and for Option Seller, it is Unlimited.
+The maximum risk for Option buyers in an Option Derivative Contract is the loss of premium, and for Option Seller, it is Unlimited.

 Let’s understand the concept with the help of a simple example:

 Raven intends to derive the Forward Exchange rate of a currency forward contract involving a currency pair of INR/USD.
 The Current Spot RateSpot RateSpot Rate' is the cash rate at which an immediate transaction and/or settlement takes place between the buyer and seller parties.
 This rate can be considered for any and all types of products prevalent in the market ranging from consumer products to real estate to capital markets.
 It gives the immediate value of the product being transacted. of INR/USD is 0.014286 $, which effectively means that one rupee of Indian currency is equivalent to 0.014286 dollars.